shiv198903/junit5sample/README.md

 When we have more that one assertion to be made for a single test we can use it.

 @Nested is used to group certain tests where the output of test is passed only when all the nested tests are passed.

+@Tag: Used to run/skip selected methods that are tagged with the same name as that provided at runtime.